“It’s a thrill to be living like this now.”

 During the Launch Pad I explored the idea of being a multipotentialite.

-That helped me start to understand why I have done what I’ve done in my career up to now – for example, I’ve had six of my own businesses in the past.
+That helped me start to understand why I'd done what I’ve done in my career up to now – for example, I’ve had six of my own businesses in the past.

 I felt very scattered.
 I wasn't sure if I should pursue all these different things that sparked my fancy.

 It struck me after a while after studying the patterns of the things I was interested in and things I'd tried out that I didn’t necessarily need to pursue everything.

 I started to reach out to people just outside my network for ideas, and I found that they gave me similar advice – it was like the stars were aligning.
 All these people were pushing me in a direction that made enormous sense.

 So when the opportunity presented itself I thought about the patterns I’d identified in my interests, and could recognise that this was the right thing.